ralph534/My-Portfolio-Site/README.md

 Created my portfolio site in two days

-- The face effect I created was made in photoshop
+- The face effect I created was made in photoshop, which I did first.
+Took me about five days to complete.

 - I've also displayed the skills that I've grasped with in this year